The Dark Knight Rises: Filming

 During location scouting in December 2010, Nolan began searching for locations such as India, Romania, and Michigan.
 According to the Romania Insider, Nolan was interested in Bucharest's historical centers, Edgar Quinet Street, the Palace of the Parliament, and the Turda salt mine.
 The film had an estimated budget of $250–300 million, coming down to about $230 million after tax credits.
 Nolan elected not to film in 3-D, but instead stated that he intended to focus on improving image quality and scale using the IMAX format.
 The Dark Knight Rises featured over an hour of footage shot in IMAX (by comparison, The Dark Knight contained 28 minutes).
 Nolan had several meetings with IMAX Vice-president David Keighley to work on the logistics of projecting films in digital IMAX venues.

 Wally Pfister had expressed interest in shooting the film entirely in IMAX, but because of the considerable noise made by IMAX cameras, 35 mm and 70 mm cameras had to be used for shooting the film's dialogue scenes, as dialogue had to be dubbed when shot with IMAX cameras.
 Chairman and president of the IMAX Corporation Greg Foster stated that IMAX planned to run the film in its theatres for two months, despite only being contractually committed to run the film for two weeks.
 Nolan also bypassed the use of a digital intermediate for the film, resulting in less manipulation of the filmed image and higher film resolution.

 Filming was scheduled to start in May and conclude in November 2011.
-Principal photography commenced on May 6, 2011, in Jodhpur, India, at the Mehrangarh Fort before moving to Pittsburgh, where it operated under the working title Magnus Rex to reduce the visibility of the production.
+Principal photography commenced on May 6, 2011, in Jodhpur, India, at the Mehrangarh Fort before moving to Pittsburgh, where it operated under the ruse title Magnus Rex to reduce the visibility of the production.
 Shooting locations within the city included Heinz Field, the site of an American football game, with members of the Pittsburgh Steelers playing the Gotham Rogues football team.
 More than 11,000 extras were used to depict the shot sequence.
 Filming in Pittsburgh also took place at the Mellon Institute and Software Engineering Institute at Carnegie Mellon University.
 A letter sent out to residents and business owners detailing road closures revealed that the streets of the city would be featured "as the start of [the] film".
 9-1-1 operators were told to expect an increase in calls related to gunshots and explosions in the film's production.